AndreaMentasti/Drama-Triangle-GPT-Annotator/README.md

 # Drama-Triangle-GPT-Annotator
 > Annotate text (tweets, news, transcripts) using GPT prompts to detect characters and roles.

-> **Status:** planning the project & collecting requirements.
-> **Goal:** a light, reproducible pipeline for topic/character extraction and role labeling.

----

-## ✨ What this tool will do
+# Why `{DT GPT Annotator}`?

+Distributing a Python package for GPT-based annotation using the Drama Triangle framework would provide researchers and practitioners with a scalable, transparent, and reproducible way to analyze political and social narratives.
+Political and social debates often take place in messy formats like tweets, interviews, or news articles, where multiple voices compete and traditional tools struggle to capture the underlying dynamics.
+The Drama Triangle offers a parsimonious yet expressive schema, collapsing complex identities into the archetypal roles of **hero**, **villain**, and **victim**, which appear consistently across stories and media.
+By wrapping this logic into a package, users can systematically detect characters and their roles across large corpora, turning raw text into structured outputs that are immediately usable for statistical analysis.
+This makes it possible to study not only what topics are being discussed, but also how they are framed and who is assigned credit or blame.
+Such a tool would lower entry barriers for narrative analysis, enable comparability across topics and contexts, and open up new avenues for understanding virality and polarization in political communication.

-This package provides an interface to the OpenAI API for text classification tasks.
+In practice, this package provides an interface to the OpenAI API for text classification tasks.
 Following Gehring & Grigoletto (2025), it enables annotation of text snippets using the Drama Triangle framework, identifying characters and assigning them to predefined roles.
 - **Input:** small snippets of text (tweets, newspaper lines, TV transcript segments) + **prompts** describing instructions for the GPT calls.
 - **Output:** a dataset with the original text and added columns indicating **which characters are present** and **their roles** (e.g., hero/victim/villain).